"Tomorrow we'll look up a pack of leaf huggers," Ott said as he passed by.

 "Those have hair and scales.
 Their internal organs are closer to reptiles then mammals.
 Research says they will eventually evolve into real mammals in about 50 million years, or so," said Ott.

 From the point at which they first approached the beach, flyers from the size of a finger up to 60-foot wing spans hummed and shrieked all around them.

 "They want to know if we're eatable," said Ott.

 "Really glad we have the shield on the transport," said Semma.

 "You don't like being covered in dung from the sky?"
 Cree asked.

-Emmer started to say "I heard that," but MB interrupted.
+Emmer started to say, "I heard that," MB interrupted.